Submission Preparation Checklist

 The Belgian Journal of Paediatrics publishes the following types of manuscripts:

-Review Articles: Review articles are broadly based and should sum up the current state of the research on a particular topic in an authoritative way.
-Reviews should include an abstract of no more than 250 words and have a main text range between 1500-4000 words (excluding abstract and references), with up to 30 references, three figures and three tables.
+Review Articles: Review articles should provide an authoritative summary of the current state of research on a particular topic.
+They should include an abstract of no more than 250 words and a main text of between 1,500 and 4,000 words (excluding the abstract and references), with up to 30 references, three figures and three tables.

-• Systematic Review: A systematic review aims to answer a research question by a systematic literature search based on specific in and exclusion criteria and an evaluation of the methodological quality of the included articles.
-A systematic review may possibly be accompanied by a meta-analysis of the results.
-Authors are encouraged to use the PRISMA checklist (available from https://www.prisma-statement.org).
-A PRISMA style flow diagram has to be included (https://www.prisma-statement.org//PRISMAStatement/FlowDiagram).
+- Systematic Review: The aim of a systematic review is to answer a research question through a systematic literature search based on specific inclusion and exclusion criteria, as well as an evaluation of the methodological quality of the included articles.
+A meta-analysis of the results may be conducted alongside a systematic review.
+Authors must adhere to the PRISMA checklist, which is available at https://www.prisma-statement.org/.
+They must also include a PRISMA-style flow diagram in the ‘Methods’ section (https://www.prisma-statement.org/prisma-2020-flow-diagram).

-• Scoping review: A scoping review shares similarities with a systematic review as it also addresses a research question but with less strict inclusion criteria than a systematic review.
-Scoping reviews focus on nature, characteristics and number of studies with the purpose to identify knowledge gaps.
-Authors are encouraged to use the PRISMA checklist for scoping reviews available from https://www.prisma-statement.org/Extensions/ScopingReviews.
+- Scoping review: A scoping review is similar to a systematic review in that it addresses a research question, but has less strict inclusion criteria.
+Scoping reviews focus on the nature, characteristics and number of studies, with the aim of identifying knowledge gaps.
+Authors must adhere to the PRISMA checklist for scoping reviews, which is available at https://www.prisma-statement.org/scoping.

-Case Reports: Case reports are limited to an abstract of 100 words, main text of 1500 words (excluding abstract and references), three tables and/or figures, and 10 references.
-Authors are encouraged to follow the CARE Case Report Guidelines (https://www.care-statement.org).
+Case Reports: Case reports include an abstract of no more 100 words, a main text of no more than 1500 words (excluding the abstract and references), a maximum of three tables and/or figures, and a maximum of 10 references.
+Authors should adhere to the CARE Case Report Guidelines (https://www.care-statement.org).
+Authors must include a statement confirming that written informed consent was obtained from the parents or guardians, and/or from the child when appropriate (consent templates available in NL, FR, and ENG).

-Short Communications: Short Communications are limited to an abstract of 100 words, main text of 1500 words (excluding abstract and references), 1 table and/or 1 figure, and 10 references.
-They should be approved for publication by the editors.
+Short Communications: Short communications should be limited to a 100-word abstract, a 1,500-word main text (excluding the abstract and references), one table and/or one figure, and 10 references.
+These contributions are not peer-reviewed.
+Acceptance is decided by the editors.

-• Focus on symptoms: A short schematic or algorithmic approach to symptoms with which a clinician is regularly confronted.
-For this article type, no abstract is requested.
+- Focus on symptoms: A short schematic or algorithmic approach to symptoms that are frequently encountered by clinicians.
+No abstract is requested.

-Correspondence to the Editor: Correspondence should be limited to 400 words and may include one table or figure, if essential, and five or fewer references.
-Correspondence relates to a specific aspect of a previously published papers of which the authors of that paper are invited to write a reply that is published together with the letter.
+Correspondence to the Editor: Correspondence should be limited to 400 words, and may include one essential table or figure and up to five references.
+It relates to a specific aspect of a previously published paper, and the authors of that paper are invited to write a reply, which is published alongside the letter.

-Reviews of books: Book reviews related to paediatrics can be submitted by authors who want to share their experience with the readers of BJP.
-Book reviews should not exceed 500 words and may include one table or figure, if essential, and five or fewer references.
-The editors take the decision whether or not to publish.
+Book Reviews: Authors who want to share their experience with the readers of BJP can submit book reviews related to paediatrics.
+Reviews should not exceed 500 words, and may include one table or figure if necessary, as well as up to five references.
+The editors decide whether or not to publish.

 Submission information